Arevy/ShopX-Admin-Portal/README.md

 | Support         | Look up a customer’s entire context (orders, carts, wishlists) for issue resolution. |
 | CMS             | Author and publish marketing pages via a WYSIWYG editor; schedule or archive content. |

-Every feature uses the GraphQL endpoints provided by `e-commerce-backend`, so any mutation performed in the portal is immediately reflected in the storefront.
+Every feature uses the GraphQL endpoints provided by `e-commerce-backend`, so any mutation performed in the portal is immediately reflected in the store front.

 ---